 This business type has gained more traction in recent years.
 Over 50% of online shoppers subscribe to at least one subscription service to receive a convenient, personalized experience.

 The main benefits of running a subscription box service are generating recurring income and fostering a long-term relationship with customers.
 That said, to succeed in this online business, you must sell a product that people are willing to pay for repeatedly.

 A good example is Butcher Box.
 This subscription service delivers various kinds of meat.
 The brand’s unique selling point is that its meat is organically sourced.

 - Estimated income: around $18-$30/hour, depending on the industry and skillset

 - Requirements: skills and experience in a particular field

-This is another great online business idea for people with advanced knowledge in their field.
-Consulting businesses help companies solve problems, whether they’re related to marketing, operations, or human resources.
+Consulting is the best business idea for people with advanced knowledge in a specific area.
+It helps companies across industries solve problems, including marketing, operations, and human resources.

-If you decide to start offering consulting services, it may be challenging to find new clients.
-Consultant Kate Bagoy recommends focusing on generating leads through LinkedIn and cold email pitches during the first six months to grow your pool of prospects.
+Unfortunately, new small business owners offering consulting services may struggle to find clients.
+To start, focus on generating leads through LinkedIn and cold email pitches during the first six months to grow your pool of prospective clients.

 11. Become an Affiliate Marketer